1. What evidence is being used to inform the School Success Model?

 To effectively and equitably drive performance improvement, performance accountability frameworks must be appropriately calibrated.
 This requires the reform program to:

 - determine a range of nuanced performance targets, avoiding the creation of perverse incentives

 - select corresponding accountability measures, and evaluate performance against these measures with consideration of school and student context

 - develop school support mechanisms that are fit-for-purpose, provided in a timely manner, and evaluated regularly.

-3. How will the department evaluate the impact of the program?
+3. How will the department evaluate the impact of the School Success Model?

-The School Support Model includes overarching governance, ongoing evaluation and reporting on the efficacy of supports, and setting, monitoring and reporting of system-level performance targets.
-For example, evaluation practices are embedded within the process of identifying, developing and deploying support for schools that receive guided or strategic support in priority learning areas.
+The School Support Model includes overarching governance, ongoing evaluation and reporting on the efficacy of supports, and setting, monitoring, and reporting of system-level performance targets.
+For example, evaluation practices are embedded within the process of identifying, developing and deploying support (universal, guided or strategic) in priority learning areas.
 As part of this support process, corporate teams work alongside principals and school leaders as well as Directors, Educational Leadership, to gather feedback before implementation of support and to review progress to ensure intended outcomes are achieved.

-Additionally, the Department’s Centre for Education Statistic and Evaluation (CESE) is leading an independent program-wide evaluation of the School Success Model.
-The evaluation will seek to understand if SSM program activities are being implemented as intended and to monitor the extent to which program activities are achieving intended goals and making progress towards student outcome targets.
+Additionally, the Department’s Centre for Education Statistics and Evaluation (CESE) is leading an independent program-wide evaluation of the School Success Model.
+The evaluation will seek to understand if SSM program activities are being implemented as intended and to monitor the extent to which program activities are achieving intended goals and making progress toward student outcome targets.